Fernando Silva Santisteban

 Fernando Silva Santisteban (1929–2006) was a Peruvian historian, anthropologist, and professor.
 He was born in Cajamarca in 1929 and died in Lima on December 16, 2006.
-He was married to singer Teresa Guedes, and was the father of the poet Rocio Silva-Santisteban.
+He was married to singer Teresa Guedes, and was the father of Rocío Silva-Santisteban, poet and former President of Congress of Peru.

 Education and career

 Silva attended school at the San Ramon Sesquicentennial School in Cajamarca (Promoción 1949).
-His professional training began at the National University of Trujillo, later to transfer to the Faculty of Arts at the National Major University of San Marcos.
+His professional training began at the National University of Trujillo, and later transferred to the Faculty of Arts at the National Major University of San Marcos.
 He obtained a PhD in History at twenty years of age in 1959 with a thesis entitled "The Obrajes in the Viceroyalty of Peru."

-Between 1985 and 1987 he served as Director of the National Culture Institute and the National Museum of History.
+Between 1985 and 1987, he served as Director of the National Culture Institute and the National Museum of History.
 He was President of the American Committee on Culture of the OAS.

 His penchant for the study of the Andean world marked most of his career, which earned him the friendship of the writer, José María Arguedas, with whom he developed a friendship.

+Death

-He died on December 16, 2006, his remains were veiled in the Church of Our Lady of Fatima, in Miraflores, and then cremated, his ashes being scattered in the Santa Apolonia Hills near his hometown.
+He died on December 16, 2006; his remains were veiled in the Church of Our Lady of Fatima, in Miraflores, and then cremated, his ashes being scattered in the Santa Apolonia Hills near his hometown.